0xastro/RTL_QAM/README.md

 - LATCH [4069]

 ### TODO:
-- Update the Phase Difference for both carriers
-- [FIX] the addition process
 - [ADD] GNURadio and Matlab TestFiles
 - [ADD] Documentation
 - [DO] Synthesis on Xilinx and Report the Utilized resources, the critical path, and the Maximum Operating Frequency.